Texas Tech University Archives

 Jeannine McHaney was awarded posthumously as a Lifetime Achievement Award recipient by the National Association of Collegiate Women Athletics Administrators.

-Jill Burness played volleyball from 1995-1996 and was the only volleyball player to have her team number retired.
-She was inducted in the Texas Tech Hall of Honor in 2007. (link to the Texas Tech Hall of Honor page)
+Jill Burness played volleyball from 1995-1996 and was the only volleyball athlete, up to this point, to have her team number retired.
+She was inducted in the Texas Tech Hall of Honor in 2007.

 Kari Rodgers, a member of the High Riders spirit organization, was revealed to be the first woman to portray Raider Red.
 She shared the role for two years with Tyler Bridge, a member of the Saddle Tramps spirit organization. (link to the KCBD News Channel 11, April 15, 2007, Raider Red's True Identity Revealed)